lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   MAX_ACK_REQUEST is reached the transmission needs to be Aborted.
 See further details in {{ACK-Always-subsection}}.

 * ACK-on-Error.
 The ACK-on-Error mode is suitable for links offering relatively low L2 data unit loss probability.
-In this mode, the SCHC fragment receiver reduces the number of ACKs transmitted, which may be especially beneficial in asymmetric scenarios.
+In this mode, the SCHC fragment receiver reduces the number of ACKs transmitted, which MAY be especially beneficial in asymmetric scenarios.
 Because the SCHC fragments use the uplink of the underlying LPWAN technology, which has higher capacity than downlink.
 The receiver transmits an ACK only after the complete window transmission and if at least one SCHC fragment of this window has been lost.
 An exception to this behavior is in the last window, where the receiver MUST transmit an ACK,